-I had to resist the temptation to call this “have you tried yoga?”
+I had to resist the temptation to call this “Have you tried yoga?”

 For some that’s easier said than done.

 “I can, I can,” I tell myself, yet on some days I physically cannot, and that’s okay.
-I’d love to be superhuman and to do everything everyone else does and more, but for the most part it is better to acknowledge what is wrong and work on it, rather than fixate on the idea of being someone else.
+I’d love to be superhuman and do everything everyone else does and more, but for the most part it is better to acknowledge what is wrong and work on it, rather than fixate on the idea of being someone else.

-Accepting the fact that things aren’t exactly as you want them can be just as frustrating as the illness itself; speaking from personal experience, it can be a total pain when your body does the opposite of what it should, making your goals seem like distant dreams.
-There will be days when you have plans with family and friends but your health will prevent you from fulfilling them, and honestly, it can suck sometimes.
-The thing to remember in times like these is that you’re not alone, and despite it feeling like a devastating endurance test at times, you will have good days.
-You’ll have days when your pain meds work fantastically, days when you can do all you set out to do, and days when you’re amazingly happy regardless of your body’s state.
+Accepting the fact that things aren’t exactly as you want them to be can be just as frustrating as the illness itself; speaking from personal experience, it can be a total pain when your body does the opposite of what it should, making your goals seem like distant dreams.
+There will be days when you have plans with family or friends but your health will prevent you from fulfilling them, and honestly, it can suck sometimes.
+The thing to remember in times like these is that you’re not alone, and despite it seeming like a devastating endurance test at times, you will have good days.
+You’ll have days when the pain meds work fantastically, days when you can do all you set out to do, and days when you’re amazingly happy regardless of your body’s state.

-As Churchill once famously said, “if you’re going through Hell, keep going”.
+As Churchill once famously said, “if you’re going through hell, keep going”.